 Dartmoor is known for its folklore and legends.
 The mythical moors are supposedly home to pixies, a headless horseman, spectral hounds, and a large black dog, to name a few.
 The devil was even said to have paid a visit to the postcard village of Widecombe-in-the-Moor during the Great Thunderstorm of 1638.

 Possibly the most interesting fact about Dartmoor, however, is that it is the only place in England where Wild Camping is allowed.
-Thanks to the Dartmoor Commons Act 1985, individuals or small groups can camp up to two nights without asking landowner permission.
-So long as you choose a spot sensibly - well away from roads and civilization - take your rubbish home and do not light fires, the solitude and tranquility is all yours (just watch out for the headless horseman).
+Thanks to the Dartmoor Commons Act 1985, individuals or small groups can camp up to two nights in places that are covered by the Commons Act (check this map to make sure your spot is covered: dartmoor.gov.uk/about-us/about-us-maps/new-camping-map).
+As always when it comes to wild camping, if you choose your spot sensibly - well away from roads and civilization - take your rubbish home and do not light fires, the solitude and tranquility is all yours (just watch out for the headless horseman)

 While the landscape can sometimes be challenging and extreme, it is also peaceful and leisurely; blossoming into a new character every season.
 Whatever the month, Dartmoor is always breathtaking.
 However, always be well-prepared when tackling more ambitious routes.

 These seven handpicked routes serve as an introduction to this rugged and beautiful landscape.
 All the main points of interest are covered and, whatever mood you are in, there will definitely be something for you here.